WARNING: Unmarked spoilers ahead, please self-advise. Based on how the work is choreographed, various tropes here contain major plot spoilers!

 - Nice Guy: No wonder Takiko crushed on him madly.

 - Precocious Crush: Takiko's feelings for him.
+He had no idea and is actually shocked when he finds out.

 - The Beautiful Elite: He's sweet, he's got brains, he's got looks, he's got money, he's got all the things a girl would've die for.